image-js/iobuffer/README.md

 #### setBigEndian() / setLittleEndian()

-Set the endianess for multi-byte values.
+Set the endianess for multi-byte values (default is little endian).

 #### skip(n)